bltlab/seqscore/README.md

 sentence O
 .
 O

-University I-ORG
+University B-ORG
 of I-ORG
-Pennsylvania I-ORG
+Pennsylvania I-LOC
 is O
 in O
-West B-LOC
-Philadelphia I-LOC
+Philadelphia B-LOC
 , O
 Pennsylvania B-LOC
 .
 O
 ```

-Note that the token `University` has the label `I-ORG`, but there is no preceding
+Note that the token `Pennsylvania` has the label `I-LOC`, but it continues a mention
-`B-ORG`.
+that began with `B-ORG`.
 If we score it as before with
 `seqscore score --labels BIO --reference samples/reference.bio samples/invalid.bio`,
 scoring will fail:

 ```
 seqscore.encoding.EncodingError: Stopping due to validation errors in samples/invalid.bio:
-Invalid transition 'O' -> 'I-ORG' for token 'University' on line 7 of samples/invalid.bio
+Invalid transition 'I-ORG' -> 'I-LOC' for token 'Pennsylvania' on line 9 of samples/invalid.bio
 ```

 To score output with invalid transitions, we need to specify a repair method which can